Imari Porcelain - The Okawachiyama Kilns

 The local Lord of Saga at the time was Naoshige Nabeshima (1537-1619), who actively participated in the war.
 He may or may not have personally overseen the recruitment of Korean potters for his area.

 The details of exactly how the Arita / Imari porcelain production started are murky and debated among historians.
 A Korean potter named Yi Sam Pyong is often evoked as the father of Japanese porcelain.
 It is claimed that after having spent some years in the service of Nabeshima as a storyteller, he eventually discovered local white kaolin resources - the crucial base for the making of porcelain - and that he opened his various workshops then.
 Today, historians doubt that Yi ever existed.

 However, there are no doubts that Korean potters were brought over and that they either started the business or helped to refine a crude but already existing white kaolin pottery manufacturing base to attain the status it eventually attained.

-Lord Nabeshima's descendents settled a group of Korean porcelain makers in Okawachiyama, an area with rich white kaolin resources nearby.
+Lord Nabeshima's descendants settled a group of Korean porcelain makers in Okawachiyama, an area with rich white kaolin resources nearby.
 The quality of their output was so high that the Shogun in Edo himself became a major early customer.
 The trade term Nabeshima Ware was coined back then.

-Beautiful landscape, a dense village of historical buildings and high-class traditional products often offered for bargain prices - that sounds perfectly like a major tourist attraction, with tour group buses lining up and uniformed bus guide girls leading their charges through the narrow lanes, waving the bus company's flag to keep them together.
+Beautiful landscape, a dense village of historical buildings and high-class traditional products often offered for bargain prices - that sounds like a perfect major tourist attraction, with tour group buses lining up and uniformed bus guide girls leading their charges through the narrow lanes, waving the bus company's flag to keep them together.